looma/loomaai/README.md

 #### Translate Video Captions
 This process will iterate through all vtt files in the `data/content/video_captions/en` folder (and its subfolders, recursively), translate the caption track, and save it in the location found by replacing `en/` with `np/` in the path.
 These generated captions must be manually uploaded to looma website.

+If a translation is already on disk, the program will skip that translation.
+To force a re-translation, delete the nepali vtt file in `np/`.
 ```bash
 make translate-captions
 ```